Carlo Tancredi Falletti di Barolo: Beatification process

 The Sisters of Saint Anne held their 29th General Chapter in Rome in 1990 and it led to an explicit mention of launching a possible beatification process for the Falletti couple.
-The current postulator for this cause since 22 February 1992 is the Capuchin friar Paolino Rossi.
-In March 1993 the postulator approached the Cardinal Archbishop of Turin Giovanni Saldarini asking to introduce the cause; the postulator soon after appointed Sisters Renza Peira and Nelly Grasso as joint vice-postulators and later Sister Felicia Frascogna after Peira died in 1999.
+The postulator for this cause since 22 February 1992 is the Capuchin friar Paolino Rossi.
+In March 1993 the postulator]approached the Cardinal Archbishop of Turin, Giovanni Saldarini, asking to introduce the cause; the postulator soon after appointed Sisters Renza Peira and Nelly Grasso as joint vice-postulators and later Sister Felicia Frascogna after Peira died in 1999.
 The diocesan process was launched in Turin on 8 February 1995 and concluded its business on 21 December 2002; Falletti became titled as a Servant of God on 7 March 1995 when the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections) decree which acted as a green-light for the cause.

-Falletti became titled as Venerable on 21 December 2018 after Pope Francis confirmed that the late nobleman had lived a life of heroic virtue.
+Falletti became titled as venerable on 21 December 2018 after Pope Francis confirmed that the late nobleman had lived a life of heroic virtue.
 Falletti's wife Juliette was titled as Venerable on 5 May 2015.